Gabri92/Automatic-Trimming/README.md

 Hardware: Arduino mkr Wifi 1010
 IDE: Visual Studio Code

 N.B. = The software development is still ongoing, due to the lack of part of the hardware.
-In particular, the control part is currently missing.
+In particular, the control part is currently missing and the communication part is in progress.